cdhiraj40/LCM-INSTALL/README.md

 ```

-LCM IS INSTALLED!
-HAPPY CODING :)
+LCM is installed!
+Happy Coding :)